dumira/assignment/README.md

 # assignment
 Android application to add and search Hotel details

+Hotel data will be added at the hotel premises ,so longitude and latitude will be taken from phone current location.

 #Folders inside repository
   "TestApp" folder contain the source codes to the application <br>
   "ER" folder contain the ER digram for the scenario<br>